-Risks Arising from Measurement, monitoring and management of risk Climate risk continued net zero alignment risk, which arises from failing to meet HSBC Group's net zero commitments or to meet external expectations related to net zero because of inadequate ambition and/or plans, poor execution, or inability to adapt to changes in the external environment; and risk of greenwashing, which arises from the act of knowingly or unknowingly making inaccurate, unclear, misleading or unsubstantiated claims regarding sustainability to stakeholders.
+Risks Arising from Measurement, monitoring and management of risk Climate risk Climate risk relates to the financial and non-financial impacts that may arise as a result of climate change and the move to a net zero economy.
+Climate risk is likely to materialise through: • physical risk, which arises from the increased frequency and severity of weather events; • transition risk, which arises from the process of moving to a low-carbon economy; • net zero alignment risk, which arises from failing to meet HSBC Group's net zero commitments or to meet external expectations related to net zero because of inadequate ambition and/or plans, poor execution, or inability to adapt to changes in the external environment; and • risk of greenwashing, which arises from the act of knowingly or unknowingly making inaccurate, unclear, misleading or unsubstantiated claims regarding sustainability to stakeholders.
+Climate risk is: • measured using risk metrics and stress testing; • monitored against risk appetite statements; and • managed through adherence to risk appetite thresholds through specific policies, and through enhancements to processes and development of tools and the development of portfolio steering capabilities to manage the net zero commitments.
 Resilience risk Resilience risk is the risk that we are unable to provide critical services to our customers, affiliates and counterparties as a result of sustained and significant operational disruption.
 Resilience risk arises from failures or inadequacies in processes, people, systems or external events.
-Resilience risk is: measured through a range of metrics with defined maximum acceptable impact tolerances, and against our agreed risk appetite; monitored through oversight of enterprise processes, risks, controls and strategic change programmes; and managed by continual monitoring and thematic reviews.
+Resilience risk is: • measured through a range of metrics with defined maximum acceptable impact tolerances, and against our agreed risk appetite; • monitored through oversight of enterprise processes, risks, controls and strategic change programmes; and • managed by continual monitoring and thematic reviews.
 Regulatory compliance risk Regulatory compliance risk is the risk associated with breaching our duty to clients and other counterparties, inappropriate market conduct (including unauthorised trading) and breaching related financial services regulatory standards.
 Regulatory compliance risk arises from the failure to observe the relevant laws, codes, rules and regulations and can manifest itself in poor market or customer outcomes and lead to fines, penalties and reputational damage to our business.
-Regulatory compliance risk is: measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our regulatory compliance teams; monitored against the first line of defence risk and control assessments, the results of the monitoring and control assurance activities of the second line of defence functions, and the results of internal audits and regulatory inspections; and managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
-Proactive risk control and/ or remediation work is undertaken where required.
-Financial crime risk Financial crime risk is the risk that the Group's products and services will be exploited for criminal activity.
-This includes fraud, bribery and corruption, tax evasion, sanctions and export control violations, money laundering, terrorist financing and proliferation financing.
-Financial crime risk arises from day-to-day banking operations involving customers, third parties and employees.
-Financial crime risk is: measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our financial crime risk teams; monitored against the first line of defence risk and control assessments, the results of the monitoring and control assurance activities of the second line of defence functions, and the results of internal audits and regulatory inspections; and managed by establishing and communicating appropriate policies and procedures, training employees in them and monitoring activity to help ensure their observance.
-Proactive risk control and provide a second control and procedures is undertaken where results and provide a second control and procedures.
+Regulatory compliance risk is: • measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our regulatory compliance teams; • monitored against the first line of defence risk and control assessments, the results of the monitoring and control assurance activities of the second line of defence functions, and the results of internal audits and regulatory inspections; and • managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
+Proactive risk control and/or remediation work is undertaken where required.